There are now 2 possible online modes for units:

 - Level 3 option in the Marketing major sequence

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) participation; (2) marketing campaign; and (3) online test.
+- Indicative assessments in this unit are as follows: (1) participation; (2) project; and (3) final test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)